OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:3

-> the descendants of Parosh, 2,172;
+> the line of Parosh, numbered 2,172;

 ## Ezra 2:4

-> the descendants of Shephatiah, 372;
+> the line of Shephatiah, numbered 372;

 ## Ezra 2:5

-> the descendants of Arah, 775;
+> the line of Arah, numbered 775;

 ## Ezra 2:6

-> the descendants of Pahath-Moab, through the line of Jeshua and Joab, 2,812;
+> the line of Pahath-Moab, through the line of Jeshua and Joab, numbered 2,812;

 ## Ezra 2:7

-> the descendants of Elam, 1,254;
+> the line of Elam, numbered 1,254;

 ## Ezra 2:8

-> the descendants of Zattu, 945;
+> the line of Zattu, numbered 945;

 ## Ezra 2:9

-> the descendants of Zaccai, 760;
+> the line of Zaccai, numbered 760;

 ## Ezra 2:10

-> the descendants of Bani, 642;
+> the line of Bani, numbered 642;

 ## Ezra 2:11

-> the descendants of Bebai, 623;
+> the line of Bebai, numbered 623;

 ## Ezra 2:12

-> the descendants of Azgad, 1,222;
+> the line of Azgad, numbered 1,222;

 ## Ezra 2:13

-> the descendants of Adonikam, 666;
+> the line of Adonikam, numbered 666;

 ## Ezra 2:14

-> the descendants of Bigvai, 2,056;
+> the line of Bigvai, numbered 2,056;

 ## Ezra 2:15

-> the descendants of Adin, 454;
+> the line of Adin, numbered 454;

 ## Ezra 2:16

-> the descendants of Ater, through Hezekiah, 98;
+> the line of Ater, through Hezekiah, numbered 98;

 ## Ezra 2:17

-> the descendants of Bezai, 323;
+> the line of Bezai, numbered 323;

 ## Ezra 2:18

-> the descendants of Jorah, 112;
+> the line of Jorah, numbered 112;

 ## Ezra 2:19

-> the descendants of Hashum, 223;
+> the line of Hashum, numbered 223;

 ## Ezra 2:20

-> the descendants of Gibbar, 95;
+> the line of Gibbar, numbered 95;

 ---

 ## Ezra 2:21

-> the men of Bethlehem, 123;
+> the men of Bethlehem, numbered 123;

 ## Ezra 2:22

-> the men of Netophah, 56;
+> the men of Netophah, numbered 56;

 ## Ezra 2:23

-> the men of Anathoth, 128;
+> the men of Anathoth, numbered 128;

 ## Ezra 2:24

-> the descendants of Azmaveth, 42;
+> the line of Azmaveth, numbered 42;

 ## Ezra 2:25

-> the descendants of Kiriath Jearim, Chephirah, and Beeroth, 743;
+> the line of Kiriath Jearim, Chephirah, and Beeroth, 743;

 ## Ezra 2:26

-> the descendants of Ramah and Geba, 621;
+> the line of Ramah and Geba, numbered 621;

 ## Ezra 2:27